 Below is an overview of the most important information new emergency medicine trainees need to know.
-More in-depth information and further details can be found in the Trainee Handbook.
+Trainees will also find the Gold Guide useful for specialty-wide guidance.

-LTFT Pilot for EM trainees in England - extended for 12 months
+LTFT Pilot for EM trainees in England - extended for additional 12 months

 Within the pilot trainees can apply to train LTFT as a personal choice that meets their individual professional or lifestyle needs - 'Category 3'.
 However, HE Local Offices (LETBs) will prioritise those trainees who meet the Gold Guide 1 & 2 Categories.

-The application window for the August 2018 to July 2019 pilot year will begin on 20 March 2018 and close at midday on 25 April 2018.
+The application window for the August 2019 to July 2020 pilot year closed on 18 April 2019.
 Trainees in England can apply to train at 50%, 60% or 80% and will be eligible if they are in HST or in RTT and are expected to progress to ST4.
 Existing trainees participating in the pilot can continue training LTFT for a further 12 months.

 Trainees will apply for the pilot through existing mechanisms in their HEE Local Office.